 There is no available vaccine for Malaria prevention.
 If you have to travel to one of the countries where Malaria is common, you should inform your doctor.
 There are highly useful Malaria prophylaxis medications, and you should take them prior to, during and after your travel.
 Medications used to prevent the disease, are the same as those that are used to treat it.
 If you live in an area of the world where malaria is prevalent, you should talk to your doctor about the possibility of long-term prevention.
 It is recommended to keep your skin covered, use bug sprays that contain DEET, and sleep under a mosquito net.

 Malaria Prophylaxis at Apomeds

 Apomeds has Malarone and Doxycycline on offer.
 Both of these medications are proven and effective medications, used for treating and preventing Malaria.
 Both Malarone and Doxycycline are highly efficient anti-malarials.
-If you have symptoms of malaria or if you are traveling to one of the malaria hotspots, then you should order your drug at Apomeds.
-At Apomeds you can get your Malaria prophylaxis at affordable prices.
-If you don’t have a prescription, just click on the drug and fill out our medical questionnaire.
-After our EU-licensed doctor reviews your answers and issues a prescription, your drug will be discreetly packaged and sent to your home address.
-If you are not sure about the dosage, just apply for an online consultation with our doctor, and he will determine the proper dosage.
-Buy Malaria prophylaxis medications at Apomeds, without any hassle or inconvenience.
+If you have symptoms of malaria or if you are traveling to one of the malaria hotspots, then you should order a malaria prophylaxes.
+After our EU-licensed doctor reviews your medical questionnaire and issues a prescription, your drug will be discreetly packaged and sent to your home address.
+For more information on how Apomeds works, please click here.